9 Fun Things to Do in Cape Town, South Africa

 Explore the colorful Bo-Kaap

 Bo-Kaap is a vibrant and culturally rich neighborhood.
-It’s known for it’s colorful row houses, steep cobblestone streets and historical significance.
+It’s known for its colorful row houses, steep cobblestone streets, and historical significance.
 The houses are painted in vibrant colors like bright blues, pinks, yellows, and greens, creating a picturesque and eye-catching scene.

 Bo-kaap